superctr/MDSDRV/README.md

 ## Features
 - Runs on the 68000
-- Fully relocatable code - supports any assembler or toolchain by including the binary blob.
 - 16 monophonic tracks that can be used for BGM or sound effects.
 	Each track can be assigned to a channel with 4 levels of priority.
 - Supports 6 FM + 4 PSG